dhiaselmi1/dhiaselmi1/README.md

 ## Hi there 👋

 I'm Mohamed Dhia Selmi, a **second-year Software Engineering student** at the **Higher Institute of Computer Science, Ariana**, passionate about artificial intelligence and innovative tech solutions.
 I'm currently **open to internship and part-time opportunities** where I can apply my skills in full-stack development and AI while continuing to learn and grow.
-- 🔭 I’m currently working on cutting-edge full-stack development and artificial intelligence projects.
-My work spans from building interactive web applications to exploring real-world AI solutions that can make a significant impact.

 ---